Rome2Rio

 See all options

-There are 6 ways to get from British Library to lse by bus, subway, taxi, or foot
+There are 6 ways to get from British Library to lse by subway, bus, taxi, or foot

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.